The Snow Brigade Takes on the Secret Heated Driveway Fortress

 “Yeah,” came the reply.
 “That doesn’t look right.”

-But some of the first snowflakes to hit didn’t even make it to the water stage.
+But some of the first snowflakes to hit the driveway didn’t even make it to the water stage.
 Like the private said, the snowflakes were vaporized, where they drifted slowly back up to the sky.

 “C’mon!” the stubborn sergeant hollered.
 “Waves two and three.
 Hit ‘em hard!”